 You should also be aware that the safe third country provision applies to all Subclass 866 protection visa applications that have not been finally determined (before the AAT or a Federal Court or any other body or court).
 No visa may be granted to you if the safe third country provision applies (certain exemptions apply under s.
 91G(3)).

 Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to see if you or your dependent is affected by the safe third country provision or you are prevented from applying for a 866 protection visa.
+Find out if you are required to change your, for example, behaviour in order to avoid the harm feared by clicking here.

 041 222 4020 or WeChat: AUD visa